Bingara, New South Wales

 Bingara (Aboriginal for 'creek') is a small town on the Gwydir River in Murchison County in the New England region of New South Wales, Australia.
 Bingara is currently the administrative centre for the Gwydir Shire that was created in 2003.
-The Gwydir River being a main highlight of the town is a main catchment of the Murray-Darling System.
+The Gwydir River is part of the Murray-Darling catchment area.

 Location

 Bingara is located 141 km north of Tamworth, 54 km west of Inverell, 449 km north of Sydney and 358 km south west of Brisbane.
 Bingara is located very close to Myall Creek, the site of the massacre of 27 to 30 Indigenous Australians.

 History

+Before British colonisation the Bingara region was within the country of the Wirraayaraay people.

-In 1827 Allan Cunningham crossed the Gwydir River near Bingara.
+In 1827, British explorer Allan Cunningham crossed the Gwydir River near Bingara.
 At the time he mistook the river to be the Peel River, but realised his mistake on his return journey.

+British colonisation at Bingara began in 1836 with the arrival of the pastoralist squatter Thomas Simpson Hall.
+Hall established the Bingara leasehold as a sheep and cattle station.
+The local Aborigines initially resisted Hall's incursion and both Aboriginal and Europeans were killed in the resulting skirmishes.
+Hall himself received a spear wound to his head during one of these battles.
+A detachment of New South Wales Mounted Police under Sergeant John Temple were dispatched to the area and, accompanied by Hall's armed stockmen, exacted a "terrible retribution upon the blacks".
+The creek running through Bingara is named Hall's Creek after Thomas Simpson Hall.

 The discovery of gold in 1852 brought prospectors to the area.
 In the 1880s, copper and diamonds were discovered also, causing a rapid development of the town.
 Bingara is one of the few places in Australia where diamonds have been found.
 In fact, Bingara was the largest producer of diamonds in Australia at that time.
 Bingara changed the spelling of its name from Bingera to Bingara in 1890.
 The first Bingera Post Office opened on 1 January 1853 and was renamed Upper Bingera in 1862 and closed in 1868.
 The second Bingera office opened in 1862 and was renamed Bingara in 1890.